Planti Store

 The tight timeframe became an opportunity to show:

-• My ability to quickly structure ambiguity
+• My ability to quickly structure ambiguity.

-• Human-centered thinking through fast research and assumption mapping
+• Human-centered thinking through fast research and assumption mapping.

-• A defined UX strategy that balances user needs and business value
+• A defined UX strategy that balances user needs and business value.

-• A visually compelling, consistent interface grounded in illustration and storytelling
+• A visually compelling, consistent interface grounded in illustration and storytelling (my personal touch!).

-• My capacity to deliver end-to-end product thinking at speed
+• My capacity to deliver end-to-end product thinking at speed.

 Approach